 Lawrence Ferlinghetti, ‘Dog’.
 The American poet Lawrence Ferlinghetti (b.
 1919) wrote this, one of the finest poems about a dog.
 Ferlinghetti shows us the world from a dog’s perspective: the things it sees, smells, and hears, from drunks in doorways to cats and cigars.

 If you enjoyed this pick of the best classic dog poems, continue to explore the canine side of literature with our great facts about writers and their relationship with man’s proverbial best friend.
-For more animal-related poetry see our pick of the best poems about mice and rats and these classic horse poems.
+For more animal-related poetry see our pick of the greatest animal poems, the best poems about mice and rats and these classic horse poems.
 The ailurophile might also enjoy these book recommendations for cat lovers.
 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market.